Retrospectives – Halo Single-Player Campaigns part 1

 Step 1: Create A Technologically Difficult Console.
 Decide that games don’t really matter and it is console specs that sell new gaming consoles.
 Create a partnership with IBM that introduces a very fast processor into your new gaming machine.
 Since games don’t sell systems, it is no big deal that this new bleeding edge CPU is very difficult to design titles around and port titles to.
 After dealing with the new CPU you decide to throw in your newest form of optical drive that shoots the concept of a decently priced system all to hell.

 On top of that, you force yet another media standard on to consumers, something you are already notorious for.
-Lastly, you decide that the internet is a fad and that people don’t really like Microsoft Live so you figure that there is no need to include anything remotely close with the new console or your business operation. → In all ages, hypocrites, called producers, have put crowns upon the heads of thieves, called publishers.
+Lastly, you decide that the internet is a fad and that people don’t really like Microsoft Live so you figure that there is no need to include anything remotely close with the new console or your business operation. → Read or Alive 2: Hardcore

 PS1 games you may have missed: More RPGs edition